openstack-k8s-operators/data-plane-adoption/docs/ceph/ceph_rbd.md

 **Note**:

-The ceph\_spec.yaml, which is the OSP generated description of the ceph cluster, will be used, later in the process, as the basic template required by cephadm to update the status/info of the daemons
+The ceph\_spec.yaml, which is the OSP-generated description of the ceph cluster, will be used, later in the process, as the basic template required by cephadm to update the status/info of the daemons.

-Check the status of the cluster
+Check the status of the cluster:

 ```